wp-plugins/stageshow/trunk/readme.txt

 == Changelog ==

 * Version History for StageShow Plugin

+= 2.1.1 =
+* Bug Fix: Checkout total is zero when currency symbol is enabled

 = 2.1 =
 * Bug Fix: Performance name not shown when Performance sales log has no sales